 How does BentoML compare to AWS SageMaker?¶

-When not using the build-in algorithms, model deployment on SageMaker requires users to build their API server with Flask and containerized the flask app by themselves
+When not using the built-in algorithms, model deployment on SageMaker requires users to build their API server with Flask and containerize the flask app by themselves

-BentoML provides a high-performance API server for its users without the need to work with lower-level web server development work
+BentoML provides a high-performance API server for users without the need for lower-level web server development work

 BentoML packaged model can be easily deployed to SageMaker serving: https://docs.bentoml.org/en/latest/deployment/aws_sagemaker.html

 How does BentoML compare to MLFlow?¶

 MLFlow provides components that work great for experimentation management, ML project management.
 BentoML only focuses on serving and deploying trained models.
 You can, in fact, serve models logged in MLFlow experimentation with BentoML (we are working on related documentation)